4.3 Regaining Control of Financial Assets Sold

 Connecting the Dots

-ASC 860-20-25-12 indicates that “no gain or loss shall be
+ASC 860-20-25-12 indicates that “no gain or loss

-beneficial interests.”
-Further, ASC 860-20-35-9 requires the
+transferor’s beneficial interests.”
+Further, ASC 860-20-35-9

-when financial assets are rerecognized under ASC 860-20-25-10.
+impairment when financial assets are rerecognized under ASC

-In most cases, any impairment of the transferor’s beneficial
+860-20-25-10.
+In most cases, any impairment of the transferor’s

-transferor to rerecognize transferred financial assets.
+requires the transferor to rerecognize transferred financial

 With the exception of any impairment of a transferor’s beneficial interests that could be recognized in conjunction with the rerecognition of previously sold financial assets, no gain or loss should be recognized as of the date the transferor regains control over previously sold financial assets.
 This is evident from the examples in EITF Issue 02-9.3 A gain or loss may, however, be recognized when the